Entertainment

 Sophie Clarke: Netflix’s Nobody Wants This shows there’s an appetite for love stories that take place later in life

-There is something refreshing about watching people fall in love when they have a strong sense of who they are
+There is something refreshing about watching people fall in love when they have the rest of their life figured out

 Nobody Wants This.
 (L to R) Adam Brody as Noah, Kristen Bell as Joanne in episode 110 of Nobody Wants This.
 Cr. © 2024